Postgraduate (PGY1) Pharmacy Residency Program Admissions

 Interviews and "The Match"

 Residents submit one application to our program and it is reviewed by the preceptors and residents at each site to which the candidate has applied.
 Sites then select the candidates whom they wish to interview.
 For example, a candidate may apply to 4 sites in our program and then be invited to interview with some or all of those sites.
-Still being determined if Interviews will be conducted virtually only and each site is planning various ways to showcase their culture and community for our applicants.
+Interviews will be conducted virtually only and each site is planning various ways to showcase their culture and community for our applicants.
 Each residency training site has its own listing in the residency matching system, therefore candidates will rank each site with which they interviewed in our program individually within their overall rank order list.
 Thus, a match with our program creates a match directly to a specific affiliated site.
 Click here for more information about the Match.

 Frequently Asked Questions